toanpn/ai-agent-platform/README.md

 # 🤖 AI Agent Platform

 A comprehensive platform for creating, managing, and interacting with specialized AI agents.
-Built with modern web technologies and a microservices architecture.
+Built with modern web technologies and a microservices architecture with intelligent agent routing and JSON-based configuration.

 ## 🏗️ Architecture Overview

-This platform consists of multiple specialized AI agents that can handle different domains (HR, IT, General Support) through a central routing system.
+This platform consists of multiple specialized AI agents that can handle different domains (HR, IT, General Support, Search, Personal Assistant) through a central routing system with automatic JSON synchronization.

 ### Services Overview